Stock Smart: Why Inventory Strategy Is Your Real Growth Lever

 Strong inventory planning only works when timing does.
 You can forecast demand perfectly, but without access to cash, you still miss the moment.

 That is where flexible funding helps.
-Smart Growth Capital lets you act when you see clear demand, not when invoices finally clear.
+A revolving credit facility lets you act when you see clear demand, not when invoices finally clear.
+For a practical guide to your options, see our inventory funding guide.
 It gives you the space to buy fast-moving stock, restock bestsellers, and secure supplier discounts that protect your margins.

 If you know another business that could benefit from the same approach, our Referral Programme rewards you for sharing it.